 Exploring Hanoi in North Vietnam

 Being earlier back in Hanoi gave us the chance to explore more of this beautiful city, although it was almost non-stop raining.
-The warm temperatures combined with slippers and our rainbow umbrellas made our city trip Hanoi a real monsoon adventure.
-Some facts about the history of Hanoi as Vietnam’s capital: already during from 1902 on Hanoi served as the capital of French Indochine, the name of the colony.
+The warm temperatures combined with slippers and our rainbow umbrellas turned our city trip into Hanoi a real monsoon adventure.
+Some facts about the history of Hanoi as Vietnam’s capital: already during 1902 on Hanoi served as the capital of French Indochina, the name of the colony.
 During the Vietnam War (also called the Second Indochina War and the Vietnam Conflict) it was the capital of North Vietnam.
 After the victory of the North, Hanoi became the capital city of the reunified Vietnam in 1976.
-Today, the city is proud of its history trying to conserve the past ith important Buddhism cultural highlights like the One Pillar Pagoda (from 1049) and smaller temples all over the city.
+Today, the city is proud of its history trying to conserve the past with important Buddhism cultural highlights like the One Pillar Pagoda (from 1049) and smaller temples all over the city.
 But also modern buildings like the area around the Ho Chi Minh Mausoleum and shopping malls with indoor ice skating and indoor amazing water parks.
 In Hanoi, we stayed at Splendid Star Boutique Hotel Hanoi.
 Hanoi knew how to surprise us and although the rainy weather we really enjoyed our time.

 Beach Holiday on Phu Quoc Island

 After all the rainy days, we couldn’t wait to add some days in the sun at the beach on the island of Phu Quoc.
 If you are expecting untouched nature without hotel complexes and infrastructure, you are already too late.
-Vietnam’s biggest island is on its way to becoming an urban developed holiday paradise.
+Vietnam’s biggest island is on its way to becoming an urban-developed holiday paradise.
 The new international airport opened in 2012 with connections to all over Asia makes a trip to the beautiful beaches of Phu Quoc an easy-to-reach destination for your trip to Vietnam.
-We felt totally in love with the beautiful sunsets and wide, in 2013 still relatively quite beaches.
+We felt totally in love with the beautiful sunsets and wide, in 2013 still relatively quiet beaches.
 Since we like to stay in hidden gems, we discovered the Mai House Resort with its 30 bungalows and brand new outdoor pool.
 The restaurant and bar with local Asian cuisine right next to the beach have been a balm for our souls.

 Since we never experienced any homophobic behavior, aggression, or anything like that, we can confirm, that Vietnam is a gay-friendly travel country for Gay Couples but also single travelers.
 We enjoyed our time in this Asian coast country.
-The flights with Vietnam Airlines have been comfortable with a save travel feeling.
+The flights with Vietnam Airlines have been comfortable with a safe travel feeling.
 We hope to be in Vietnam again soon!

-Karl & Daan
+Karl & Daan.